mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 but *I promise we're getting there.*
 There are a lot of layers
 to go through
-when taking the top down approach, but I think it helps build the foundation that removes the mystery of what makes the internet (and Django) work.
+when taking the top-down approach, but I think it helps build the foundation and removes the mystery of what makes the internet (and Django) work.

-The other piece we need to explore is HTTP, or the {{< extlink "https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol" "Hypertext Transfer Protocol" >}}.
+The other vital piece that we need to explore is HTTP, or the {{< extlink "https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol" "Hypertext Transfer Protocol" >}}.
 This part of internet communication describes how content transfers